Original EASE-Grid Format Description

 at the upper left corner of the AARI and NA25 EASE-Grids.

 Users are encouraged to explore the versatility of this format for their own applications.
-Please refer to Points, pixels, grids, and cells -- a mapping and gridding primer for details on defining custom EASE-Grid definitions.
+Please refer to the Points, Pixels, Grids, and Cells: A Mapping and Gridding Primer document for details on defining custom EASE-Grid definitions.

 - NOAA/NASA Pathfinder EASE-Grid Brightness Temperatures